+Undergraduate students are invited to submit concrete-related research papers or projects to this competition for a chance to win up to $750 in cash prizes.
 These projects can include computer programs, term papers, student activities, senior design projects, and/or special projects.
-The project can have no more than two undergraduate student authors and must focus on concrete design, material, and/or construction.
+The project can have no more than two undergraduate student authors.
+Submissions are due June 2, 2020.

 Important Messages and Updates